The Vatican is a state-like entity. Legal personality of state-like entities. International legal status of the subjects of the federation

 determination of the status and protection of the state border, territorial sea, airspace, exceptional economic zone and continental shelf of the Russian Federation.

-Outside the limits of the jurisdiction of the Russian Federation and joint powers, the subjects of the Russian Federation have all the fullness of state power.
+Outside the jurisdiction of the Russian Federation and joint powers, the subjects of the Russian Federation have full state power.

-According to the federal law On the coordination of international and foreign economic relations of the constituent entities of the Russian Federation» 1998, the subjects of the Russian Federation, within the limits of the powers granted to them by the Constitution, federal legislation and agreements between state authorities of the Russian Federation and state authorities of the subjects of the Russian Federation on the delimitation of subjects of jurisdiction and powers, have the right to carry out international and foreign economic relations with subjects of foreign states, and also to participate in the activities of international organizations.
-Subjects of the Russian Federation, with the consent of the Government of the Russian Federation, may also carry out such relations with public authorities of foreign states.
+According to Federal law « On coordination of international and external economic ties subjects of the Russian Federation» 1998, subjects of the Russian Federation, within the powers granted to them by the Constitution, federal legislation and agreements between government bodies of the Russian Federation and government bodies of subjects of the Russian Federation on the delimitation of jurisdiction and powers, have the right to carry out international and foreign economic relations with subjects of foreign states, and also to participate in the activities of international organizations.
+Subjects of the Russian Federation, with the consent of the Government of the Russian Federation, can carry out such communications with government bodies of foreign states.

 enter into relations with foreign states;